How to display the link to the previous and next document in the AnQiCMS template?

-As an experienced CMS website operation person, I am well aware of the importance of website content navigation for user experience and search engine optimization.Clear and convenient navigation not only guides users to deeply explore the website content, effectively extending their stay time, but also constructs a perfect internal link structure, enhancing the crawling efficiency and content weight of search engines.Today, we will discuss in detail how to flexibly display the links to the previous and next documents of the current document in the AnQiCMS template.
+As an experienced Anqi CMS website operator, I fully understand the importance of website content navigation for user experience and search engine optimization.A clear and convenient navigation can not only guide users to explore the website content deeply, effectively extend the stay time, but also build a perfect internal link structure, improve the crawling efficiency and content weight of search engines.Today, we will discuss in detail how to flexibly display the previous and next document links of the current document in the AnQiCMS template.

 Template Basic Review

-To display the link to the previous document of the current document, AnQiCMS providesprevArchivetags.
-This tag is intended to retrieve the data of the previous document in the same category as the current document.
+To display the link to the previous document of the current document, AnQiCMS providesprevArchivethe tag.
+This tag is designed to retrieve the data of the previous document in the same category as the current document.

-The usage of this tag is very intuitive, no additional parameters need to be passed.
-It will intelligently recognize the document being viewed at the moment and try to obtain information about the previous document.When there is no previous document, the tag will not return any data, so a conditional judgment needs to be made in the template to avoid displaying blank links.
+The use of this tag is very intuitive, no additional parameters need to be passed, it will intelligently identify the document being viewed and try to obtain information about the previous document.When there is no previous document, the tag will not return any data, so a conditional judgment needs to be made in the template to avoid displaying blank links.

-The following is used in the AnQiCMS templateprevArchivea tag in a template:
+The following is used in the AnQiCMS templateprevArchiveLabel example:

 <div class="prev-article-link">